Frequently asked Questions

 What languages are supported?

-The current version of Dechefr supports English but we want to include more languages in the future.
+The current version of Dechefr supports English and Swedish but more languages can be added.

 -